Last updated: May 29, 2026

 | Immediate danger | Call 911 for police, fire, or medical help. | Do not wait for an office to open. |

-| Mental health crisis | Call or text 988, or use the 988 Lifeline chat service. | 988 is for crisis support, not benefit applications. |
+| Mental health crisis | Call or text 988, or use 988 Lifeline chat. | 988 is for crisis support, not benefit applications. |

-| Veteran crisis | Call 988 and press 1, or contact the Veterans Crisis Line online. | Family members may also call. |
+| Veteran crisis | Call 988 and press 1, or contact the Veterans Crisis Line. | Family members may also call. |

-| Food, shelter, utilities | Dial 211, call 1-833-848-9905, or text your ZIP code to 898-211 through WV 211. | Ask for local options, not just statewide programs. |
+| Food, shelter, or utilities | Use WV 211 by phone, text, or online contact. | Ask for county options, not only statewide programs. |

 | Elder abuse or neglect | Call 911 if danger is immediate.
-For suspected abuse or neglect, West Virginia materials list the 24-hour hotline as 1-800-352-6513. | Give the person’s name, location, risk, and what you saw. |
+West Virginia materials list Adult Protective Services at 1-800-352-6513. | Give the person’s name, location, risk, and what you saw. |

 Key facts for older West Virginians